 39.12.3 exercise any rights it may have under the relevant Bilateral Connection Agreement.

-Maximum Import Capacity and Maximum Export Capacity
+Variation to the Maximum Import Capacity and Maximum Export Capacity

-39.12A
+39.12A Except where a variation requires a Modification, either Party may propose a variation to the Maximum Import Capacity and Maximum Export Capacity contained within the Bilateral Connection Agreement by notice in writing to the other Party.
+The Company and the User shall negotiate in good faith the terms of any such variation, but if this cannot be agreed within 20 Working Days after it has been proposed, either Party shall be entitled to refer the matter to the Authority, pursuant to Section 23 of the Act, as it the variation were a new connection as referred to in that Section.
+The Parties shall give effect to the determination of the Authority and shall enter into any supplemental agreement to the Bilateral Connection Agreement as shall be necessary to give effect to any variation so determined.

-39.12C Where the Bilateral Connection Agreement includes a phased requirement any proposal to the Bilateral Connection Agreement made pursuant to Clause 39.12A shall take into account the future phasing requirements as set out in the Bilateral Connection Agreement.
+39.12B Where the Bilateral Connection Agreement includes a phased capacity requirement as part of a Development Phase (as defined under Schedule 22), any proposal to vary the Bilateral Connection Agreement made pursuant to Clause 39.12A shall take into account the future phasing requirements as set out in the Bilateral Connection Agreement.

 Changes to DCUSA Schedule 22 - Common Connection Charging Methodology